ganjoor/naskban-vue/README.md

 # naskban

-This is the source code from the web site [https://naskban.ir/](https://naskban.ir)
+This is the source code for the web site [https://naskban.ir/](https://naskban.ir)

 Vue 3 + quasar